adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 7/28/2022 v1.0.1.13
+- Fixed bug where updater failed if it did not find any locked files
+- Fixed bug where downloads failed if segment post-processing parameters were not included

 ### 7/28/2022 v1.0.1.12
 - Fixed bug where downloads failed if no post-processing parameters were included
 - Added Verbose Output option to enable/disable full argument display in the progress marquee